7eventy7/Team-Fortress-Discord-Directory/README.md

 A curated collection of Team Fortress 2 Discord server invite links organized by community type, with helpful descriptions to detail what the community is focused on.

 ## How to Use
 Click any invite link to join that server.
-If you notice that a server is missing from the directory, or a link has expired, please submit an issue.
+If a server is missing from the directory, or a link has expired, please submit an issue.

-This directory is not affiliated with Valve Corporation.
-All server invites are provided by their respective communities.

-I do not endorse, and am not responsible for the content inside of these servers.

 ## General Communities
 > *General gameplay, finding teammates, and social hangouts*